opulo-inc/ohai/docs/feeder8/oqc/index.md

 * Release Lever moves freely with a snappy action
 * Release Lever does NOT move laterally
-* Flexure buttons click easily and are not mushy
+* Flexure buttons click easily **and are not mushy**
+	* If any feeders have mushy buttons they can be reworked quickly with a heat-gun.
+See Lucian for details
 * Reset button clicks easily
 * Fiducial board is inserted
 * Fiducial board does NOT have any excess glue